2319.4 Procurement and Reporting of Independent Contractors

 Schools and Centers

-• The business administrator is responsible for receipting independent contractor invoices as required by BEN Financials in accordance to University procurement policies and procedures.
+• The school or center representative is responsible for receipting independent contractor invoices as required by BEN Financials in accordance with University policies and procedures.

-• The Tax Department is responsible for monitoring government compliance requirements regarding independent contractor determination and ensuring that any changes are communicated to the appropriate University department(s).
+• Procurement Services is responsible for engaging with Corporate Tax, Compliance, & Payroll, Office of General Counsel and Human Resources to understand government compliance requirements regarding independent contractor determination to ensure that any changes are communicated to the appropriate University department(s).

 Policy

-The determination that an individual is an employee or independent contractor must be made prior to any business commitment with the individual and prior to the individual’s performance of service.
-Early determination ensures proper worker classification, that proper payment is provided, and taxes are withheld and reported appropriately.
+The determination that an individual is an independent contractor or employee should be made prior to any business commitment with the individual and prior to the individual’s performance of service.
+Early determination ensures proper worker classification, proper payment, and proper tax withholding and reporting.